djccarew/app-modernization-helm-lab/README.md

 ### Step 2: Create the artifacts for the Helm repository

+**Note:** This lab is designed for a multiuser IBM Cloud Private installation where each student is using a client shell with a unique username available via the ENV var $USER.

 1. From the command line type in (or copy and paste in) the following (uncommented) commands
 ```
    # Create  a folder for the Helm repository